ESBenchmark/ESBench/docs/guide/introduction.md

 ### Benchmark JS Runtimes

-One difference between JavaScript and other languages is that there is no official interpreter.
+One difference between JavaScript and other languages is that it has no official interpreter.
+Browsers, Node, and the new Deno and bun are all possible target platforms, and the performance of the code on different platforms is a worthwhile question.

-### TypeScript Without the Hassle

-###
+ESBench aims to run your benchmarks on different runtimes and let you know comprehensive and reliable results.

 ## Installation